deltachat/chatmail/README.md

     scripts/init.sh

+2. setup a domain with `A` and `AAAA` records for your chatmail server

-2. set environment variable to the chatmail domain you want to setup:
+3. set environment variable to the chatmail domain you want to setup:

     export CHATMAIL_DOMAIN=c1.testrun.org   # replace with your host

-3. run the deploy of the chat mail instance:
+4. run the deploy of the chat mail instance:

     scripts/deploy.sh

+5. run `scripts/generate-dns-zone.sh` and create the generated DNS records at your DNS provider

 ## Running tests and benchmarks (offline and online)